 Premiums for employer-sponsored health insurance, the most common type in the U.S., rose an average of 9 percent for family plans in 2011, the most recent data available from the nonprofit Kaiser Family Foundation, based in Menlo Park, California.
 The 31 Assurant rate increases cited by the Center for Consumer Information and Insurance Oversight ranged from 12 percent to 24 percent, according to Bloomberg calculations.

-Assurant’s health insurance companies focus on covering individuals and very small businesses, carving out a niche “where they don’t really have to face the big boys every day” such as industry leader UnitedHealth Group Inc. (UNH), said John Nadel, an analyst at Sterne Agee & Leach Inc. in New York.
+Assurant’s health insurance companies focus on covering individuals and very small businesses, carving out a niche “where they don’t really have to face the big boys every day” such as industry leader UnitedHealth Group Inc. (UNH:US), said John Nadel, an analyst at Sterne Agee & Leach Inc. in New York.

 “The bigger companies are not going to really bother with a 5- or 10-person company,” he said.